evereverland/2019/faq-frequently-asked-questions/6-how-background/field-guide-to-the-open-organization.md

 * Environmentally
 * Socially

 Ideally this document provides a checklist of items and metrics to be considered and continuously monitored.
 The list is short, but not too short.
-The list is authoritatie and provides links that may be used to verify and provide background on each and every item asserted here,
+The list is authoritative and provides links that may be used to verify and provide background on each and every item asserted here,

 ## Definitions